carliglez/Job-Shop-Scheduling-Problem/README.md

 This Python project addresses the **Job-Shop Scheduling Problem (JSSP)**, a complex optimization challenge widely recognized in production and manufacturing environments.
 The JSSP involves scheduling a set of jobs across multiple machines, where each job comprises various operations that must be performed in a specific sequence.
 Each operation has a fixed duration and must monopolize a particular machine during its processing time.

 The primary goal of the JSSP is to **minimize the makespan**, which represents the total time required to complete all jobs.
 This project explores various formulations and methodologies to tackle the JSSP, aiming to optimize scheduling and resource allocation.
+The instances used for testing have been obtained from the following source: [InstancesJSSP](https://www.eii.uva.es/elena/JSSP/InstancesJSSP.htm)

 ## Organization of the Data in the Input Files